 Goggia, Feuz win WCup downhill titles after races canceled

-The final World Cup downhill races of the season were canceled Wednesday, making champions of Sofia Goggia and Beat Feuz in the season-long standings
+Sofia Goggia and Beat Feuz became downhill World Cup champions on Wednesday without needing to put on their skis after the final races of the season were canceled because of heavy snow.

+It was the second title in the fastest discipline for Goggia, who has not raced since breaking a bone in her right knee seven weeks ago, and the fourth for Feuz.

-The women’s and men’s contests in the overall World Cup standings also tilted away from the Swiss challengers on their home course at Lenzerheide when organizers called off the day’s program.
+The women’s and men’s contests in the overall World Cup standings tilted away from the Swiss challengers when organizers called off the day’s program.
 The Swiss ski federation cited “continuing snowfall and the present weather situation.”

-Petra Vlhova and Alexis Pinturault each hold small leads in their overall standings and their nearest challengers — Switzerland teammates Lara Gut-Behrami and Marco Odermatt — are stronger in downhill.
+Petra Vlhova and Alexis Pinturault each hold small leads in the overall standings and their nearest challengers — Switzerland teammates Lara Gut-Behrami and Marco Odermatt — are stronger in downhill.

-Organizers had aimed for an ambitious program Wednesday with separate training runs for men and women in the morning ahead of races starting after midday.
+Organizers had aimed for an ambitious program Wednesday with separate training runs for men and women in the morning and races starting after midday.

-The mandatory practice runs required under World Cup safety rules had not been possible Tuesday because of snowfall and strong winds on the Silvano Beltrametti slope.
+The mandatory practice runs required under World Cup safety rules had not been possible Tuesday because of snow and strong winds on the Silvano Beltrametti slope.

+Men's race director Markus Waldner said the program was “only doable with really nice weather.
+We knew that yesterday but anyway we tried.”

 The finals week has no reserve days and International Ski Federation rules do not allow races to be rescheduled.
 Racing is set to begin Thursday with the men’s and women’s super-G.

+Waldner said he was confident for Thursday's races, though clearing the race surface of fresh snow was "a lot of work on the race track.”

+After the cancellations, the International Ski Federation said Waldner's assistant, Emmanuel Couder, tested positive for COVID-19 and that race staff in Lenzerheide will be given daily tests.
+No tickets were sold to fans for the finals week to comply with Swiss rules amid the pandemic.

-Goggia was spared having to race for the first time since breaking a bone in her right knee on Jan.
+Goggia was spared of having to race for the first time since her injury on Jan.
 31 to protect her downhill standings lead.
-She led defending champion Corinne Suter by 70 points.
+She had been leading defending champion Corinne Suter by 70 points.
 The winner of each race is awarded 100 points.

 The 2018 Olympic champion from Italy won four straight downhills — a World Cup feat matched only by American great Lindsey Vonn in the last 25 years — then crashed when skiing into the valley after a race was canceled in Garmisch-Partenkirchen, Germany.